Trump, citing U.S. farmers, slaps metal tariffs on Brazil, Argentina

 “We are trying to get more precision (about the announcement) and what impact it could have” both commercially and administratively, Sica said.
 “We do not yet know the magnitude (of the measure).”

-Argentina’s production ministry said in a statement the country has exported around $520 million in steel and aluminium to the United States so far this year after exporting $700 million in 2018.
+Argentina’s production ministry said in a statement the country has exported around $520 million in steel and aluminum to the United States so far this year after exporting $700 million in 2018.

-Trump’s accusation that the Brazilian and Argentine currencies were being artificially devalued was met with widespread scepticism.
+Trump’s accusation that the Brazilian and Argentine currencies were being artificially devalued was met with widespread skepticism.

 In Brazil, the recent slide in the real has caused a public outcry and led the central bank to intervene, while Argentina put in place currency controls to steady its beleaguered peso.